iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 ### Choice Of Words

-Prefer plain English over ornate or technical speech, but use technical or rare words any time they would convey your thought clearer.
+Prefer plain English over ornate or technical speech, but use technical or rare words any time they would make your thought clearer.
 Keep in mind your target audience: while engineers validate data, users check input forms for typos.
 Note that whatever works for users works for programmers, too.

-If you could use a single word instead of a phrase, use a single word.
+If you can use a single word instead of a phrase, use a single word.

 > A small amount of tokens.
 >
 > A few tokens.

-If you have got a long string of qualifiers, break it up into phrases instead.
+If you have a long string of qualifiers, break it up into phrases instead.

 > A fee-less non-blockchain decentralized ledger technology.
 >